rxcomm/weeText/README.md

 files are stored in ```%h/cryptkey``` rather than in ```%h``` as is the case for the crypt.py script

+### pygooglevoice Dependency

+In order for weetext to work, you need to install pygooglevoice.
+This can be problematic to find a version that works (Google changes thinks occasionally ;).
+I keep a working version at https://github.com/rxcomm/pygooglevoice This is the one I use.

 ### Todos:

 1. right now there aren't really any... ```;-)```